 The National Wastewater Drug Monitoring Program is a key initiative in establishing an objective evidence base on illicit drug use and the level of use of a number of legitimate substances.

-The Australian Criminal Intelligence Commission has commissioned the University of Queensland and the University of South Australia to prepare the first National Wastewater Drug Monitoring Program report for 2018.
-This is the fourth in a series of nine public reports.
+The Australian Criminal Intelligence Commission has commissioned the University of Queensland, and through it the University of South Australia, to undertake the data collection and analysis that underpins the report.
+This is the fifth in a series of nine public reports.

-The March report includes wastewater data from all states and territories.
-Across the country, 45 sites and 12 substances were monitored, providing a detailed picture of national drug consumption.
-The report covers roughly 54 per cent of the population, which is around 12.7 million Australians.
-Population estimates have been refined in this report, which has increased the precision and accuracy of consumption estimates.
+The August report includes wastewater data from all states and territories.
+Across the country, 47 sites (20 capital city and 27 regional sites) were monitored in April 2018, providing a detailed picture of national drug consumption.
+The report covers 54.8 per cent of the population, which is around 12.8 million Australians.

 View the previous National Wastewater Drug Monitoring Program Reports.